Parque del Este: History

 When first opened the park was designed to receive about 6,000 visitors per month.

 Official name

 El Parque del Este over its history has had the following official names.
-At the time of its inauguration in 1961 was called Park "Romulo Gallegos" and in 1983 was renamed Park "Romulo Betancourt" a memorial to that character until 2002, when its name changed to present name Park Generalissimo "Francisco Miranda" in honor of the Venezuelan national hero.
+At the time of its inauguration in 1961 was called Park "Rómulo Gallegos" and in 1983 was renamed Park "Romulo Betancourt" a memorial to that character until 2002, when its name changed to present name Park Generalissimo "Francisco Miranda" in honor of the Venezuelan national hero.

 Humboldt Planetarium

-Humboldt Planetarium started construction on 15 January 1959 under the direction of designer the Venezuelan architect Carlos Ginand Sandoz (1917 - 1963) his inauguration took place on July 24, 1961, its facilities include a 20-meter dome and a Zeiss planetarium projector.
+Humboldt Planetarium started construction on 15 January 1959 under the direction of designer the Venezuelan architect Carlos Ginand Sandoz (1917–1963) his inauguration took place on July 24, 1961, its facilities include a 20-meter dome and a Zeiss planetarium projector.

 Its mission is to establish the knowledge in astronomy and related sciences, and to make them available for all public.
 The planetarium wants to promote formal education in all scientific levels.